Loading coil: Radio antenna

 To make an electrically short antenna resonant, a loading coil is inserted in series with the antenna.
 The coil is built to have an inductive reactance equal and opposite to the capacitive reactance of the short antenna, so the combination of reactances cancels.
 When so loaded the antenna presents a pure resistance to the transmission line, preventing energy from being reflected.
 The loading coil is often placed at the base of the antenna, between it and the transmission line (base loading), but for more efficient radiation, it is sometimes inserted near the midpoint of the antenna element (center loading).

 Loading coils for powerful transmitters can have challenging design requirements, especially at low frequencies.
 The radiation resistance of short antennas can be very low, as low a few ohms in the LF or VLF bands, where antennas are commonly short and inductive loading is most needed.
 Because resistance in the coil winding is comparable to, or exceeds the radiation resistance, loading coils for extremely electrically short antennas must have extremely low AC resistance at the operating frequency.
 To reduce skin effect losses, the coil is often made of tubing or Litz wire, with single layer windings, with turns spaced apart to reduce proximity effect resistance.
 They must often handle high voltages.
 To reduce power lost in dielectric losses, the coil is often suspended in air supported on thin ceramic strips.
-The capacitively loaded antennas used at low frequencies have extremely narrow bandwidths, and therefore if the frequency is changed the loading coil must be adjustable to tune the antenna to resonance with the new transmitter frequency.
+Capacitively reactive antennas used at low frequencies have extremely narrow bandwidths, and therefore if the frequency is changed the loading coil must be adjustable to tune the antenna to resonance with the new transmitter frequency.
 Variometers are often used.